mfzimmer/Neograd/README.md

 # Neograd
-Supporting code for the Neograd algorithm
+Supporting code for the Neograd algorithm.
+It'll be uploaded soon.